 Appropriate Corrective Action for Third Parties

 For employees that commit sexual harassment in the workplace, the employer has a more direct correction to provide corrective action.
 For third parties who don’t work for the same company, establishing corrective action can lead to different situations.
+California’s sexual harassment laws tell us that correction action against a third party can include:

 • Kicking abusive customers away from the company premises.